MicrosoftDocs/azure-devops-docs/docs/build-release/tutorials/ci-build-github.md

 # Define a continuous integration (CI) build process for your GitHub repo

-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration service for building your applications in GitHub.
+Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) are open systems that you can use to set up CI/CD for your code, even if you manage it outside our system, for example in GitHub.

 In this tutorial, you learn how to: